boldyce/boldyce/README.md

 ### Hi there 👋

-"linkedin" button would still lead you to my github cus I'm not linking my linkkedin
+"linkedin" button would still lead you to my github cus I'm not linking my linkedIn